 Employee productivity and retention are both tied to job satisfaction.

-Asking employees questions tied directly to the components of job satisfaction and making adjustments aligned with their feedback will help you keep your employees satisfied, productive, and make them want to continue working for you.
+Asking employees questions tied directly to the components of job satisfaction and making adjustments aligned with their feedback will help you keep your employees satisfied and productive, and make them want to continue working for you.

 Improves workplace relationships